vocdoni/aragon-osx-plugin/README.md

 The main idea of the plugin is to interact simultaneously with the Vocdoni voting protocol and the Aragon OSx protocol to enable DAO governance.

-The plugin enables token voting governance supported by an executive committee.
-The executive committee is a temporary key piece that hold special rights over the DAO.
+The plugin enables token voting governance supported by an execution multisig.
+The execution multisig is a temporary key piece that hold special rights over the DAO.

 The plugin follows the UUPS upgradeability pattern.